Compression of Currents and Varifolds: MCMC for -DPP

-The most popular way to sample cheaply from a $k$-dPP is to run an MCMC chain that converges to the target $k$-DPP.
-There is a large literature on deriving fast mixing MCMC algorithms for $k$-DPP sampling.
+A popular way to sample cheaply from an $m$-DPP is to run an MCMC chain that converges to the target $m$-DPP.
+There is a large literature on deriving fast mixing MCMC algorithms for $m$-DPP sampling.
 We give one example here from \cite{Anari}

 Using a smart way to compute the inner loop, one can show the per-iteration cost is $\mathcal{O}(m^{2})$.
 This chain is observed to converge to the target $m$-DPP much faster in practice than the theoretical bounds, as evidenced in \cite{Anari}.
-Furthermore, one obtains the theoretical guarantees of sections \ref{CompressionofDiscreteMeasures}, asymptotically as the chain converges.
+Furthermore, one obtains the theoretical guarantees of \cref{CompressionofDiscreteMeasures}, asymptotically as the chain converges.